cocode/TrekBASIC/README.md

 ## TODO on interpreter

 1. It could be fun to write Wasm Basic.
-(See wasm.txt)
+(See "wasm.txt").
+Options
     1. Write interpreter that generates "B-code."
     1. Options to execute in browser
         1. Generate wasm from b-code (this is best)